ArcBlock/forge-docs/src/tools/dapps_workshop.md

 ### Transaction

-This part of DApps Workshop lets you quickly create a prototype of a Forge application and lets you to see how the ABT wallet and your application will work together to finish various transactions through workflows.
+This part of DApps Workshop lets you quickly create a POC of a Forge application and lets you to see how the ABT wallet and your application will work together to finish various transactions through workflows.
+Here are the steps:

 - Step 1: Go to the Transactions section.
   ![](../assets/images/tools/dapps-workshop/tx-1.png)